What was the best arts company to visit your school in the past year?

 What did they do?

-Did you do any preparation work beforehand?
+Did you do any preparation beforehand?

-What was so good about the visit?
+What was so good about them?

 How relevant was it to the curriculum?